-For the defined benefit section of the pension scheme the amounts charged to operating profit are the current service costs and gains and losses on settlements and curtailments.
+For the defined benefit pension plan the amounts charged to operating profit are the current service costs and gains and losses on settlements and curtailments.
 They are included as part of staff costs.
 Past service costs are recognised immediately in the Statement of Comprehensive Income.